intact-portal/intact-portal-indexer/README.md

    a.
 Uncomment line and specify the jobs you want to run : spring.batch.job.names=interactorIndexerJob,interactionIndexerJob
    b.
 Set spring.batch.job.enabled=true
 4. Run intact-portal-indexer/src/main/java/uk/ac/ebi/intact/portal/indexer/IntactPortalIndexerApplication.java
 5. Check logs, When you see message like 'Indexing complete.'.
-Check in your solr intance if index is created
+Check in your solr instance if index is created
 ```

 ## Running the tests